homezhan/artoolkit-docs/Advanced_Topics/config_optical_see-through.md

 For the most accurate registration, that is, alignment between your eyes, the augmentations, and the world, it is necessary to know the position of the user's eyes relative to the display optics, and the camera which tracks the world.
 With ARToolKit, this is achieved by a simple self-calibration method in which the user holds a calibration pattern in front of the eye and lines up the pattern with a virtual cross hair shown in the see-through display.
 In an ideal world, the eye position calibration should be done each time a user starts the AR application, especially if it is a different user.

 ##Calibration
 Before calibrating the displays themselves, you must first [calibrate your camera][2].
-This is extra important when using a stereo display- Any registration error (any offset in position between the real world object and its viewed position in the display) will be much more obvious when viewing stereoscopically, and will normally be percieved as the depth of the augmentation being incorrect.
+This is extra important when using a stereo display as any registration error (any offset in position between the real world object and its viewed position in the display) will be much more obvious when viewing stereoscopically, and will normally be perceived as the depth of the augmentation being incorrect.

 ###calib_optical
 The calib_optical utility is used to calibrate the displays tot he camera position.
 Calibration is done monocularly (one eye, one perspective at a time), and as such should be conducted for each eye in turn (run first for one eye with the other closed, and then vice-versa).
 You will use spacebar when required for most configuration actions.
 It is used as follows: